Helicone/helicone-router/README.md

 ---

+### The NGINX of LLMs

-**Open-source, lightweight, and built on Rust - Helicone AI Gateway is the NGINX of LLMs.** d
+Open-source, lightweight, and built on Rust.

-No one wants the complexity of managing multiple LLM providers.
+A proxy server managing the complexity of having multiple LLM providers.

-Helicone AI Gateway handles it for you.
-- Unified interface
-- Smart provider selection
-- Spending controls
-- Reduced latency
-- Guaranteed uptime
-- Simplified tracing
-- Fully open-sourced

 ---